cemenenkoff/pythonomicon/README.md

 | `dist`      | Stores distribution packages for the project (i.e. wheels) |
 | `build`     | Build-related files and temporary build artifacts     |

-Even if these names or concepts aren't familiar yet, using these folders when creating a workspace structure ***helps other devs use your projects***.
+Even if these names or concepts aren't familiar yet, using these folders when creating a workspace structure will ***help other devs understand your project***.

 <!-- TOC --><a name="42-naming-conventions"></a>
 ## 4.2 Naming Conventions